- This article is intended for advanced users, administrators, and IT Professionals.

 - In the File name box, type a file name to use to save the .reg file with the original registry items, and then click Save.

 Note Use a file name that reminds you of the contents, such as a reference to the name of the subkey.

 - In the right pane, add or modify the registry items you want.

 - Repeat steps 3 and 4 to export the subkey again, but use a different file name for the .reg file.
 You can use this .reg file to make your registry changes on another computer.

 - Test your changes on the local computer.
 If they cause a problem, double-click the file that holds the backup of the original registry data to return the registry to its original state.
 If the changes work as expected, you can distribute the .reg you created in step 6 to other computers by using the methods in the "Distributing Registry Changes" section of this article.

-/s command-line switch to not display these messages.
+back to the top/s command-line switch to not display these messages.
 For example, to silently run the .reg file (with the /s switch) from a login script batch file, use the following syntax: